nordlow/compiler-benchmark/README.md

 benchmarks.
 At the end a Markdown-formatted table showing the results of the benchmark is printed to standard output.

+GCC and Clang doesn't perform all semantic checks for C++ (because it's too costly).
+This is in contrast to D's and Rust's compilers that perform all of them.

 ## Generics

 For each languages that supports generics an additional templated source file